software-architects/time-cockpit-documentation/doc/web-api/overview.md

 - [OData Endpoint](odata.md): Supports filtered queries, metadata reflection, and data manipulation (i.e. insert, update, delete)
 - [Query Endpoint](query.md): Supports querying time cockpit data using the [time cockpit query language](~/doc/tcql/overview.md) (TCQL).
-- [ExecuteList Endpoint](executelist.md): Execute time cockpit [lists](~/doc/data-model-customization/lists.md).
+- [ExecuteList Endpoint](executelist.md): Execute time cockpit [lists](~/doc/data-model-customization/list.md).
 Lists are used to display data in a tabular form in the UI, but their data can also be fetched using the Web API.
-- Action Endpoint: Execute time cockpit [actions](~/doc/data-model-customization/lists.md).
+- [ExecuteAction Endpoint](executeaction.md): Execute time cockpit [actions](~/doc/scripting/actions.md).
 An action is custom business logic that is hosted in your time cockpit tenant.
 - [Reporting Endpoint](reporting.md): Execute a time cockpit [SSRS report](~/doc/reporting/overview.md).

 ## Base Address